synopse/mORMot2/README.md

 - Is currently validated against FPC 3.2.3 (fixes-3_2) and Lazarus 2.2.5 (fixes_2_2), Delphi 7, 2007, 2009, 2010, XE4, XE7, XE8, 10.4 and 11.1.

 Note that [FPC 3.2.2 has a regression with variant late binding](https://gitlab.com/freepascal.org/fpc/source/-/issues/39438) - use FPC 3.2.2 fixes branch instead.

+On Delphi, only the Windows target is available for *mORMot* general units, but you can use the cross-platform clients units on all Delphi targets.
+FPC is a much better and consistent cross-platform compiler, we gladly support.

 Please submit pull requests for non-validated versions.